thisisamardeep/portfolio/_posts/2025-06-02-spsc_queue.md

 Case 1) The Objects which will be pushed and pulled can fit inside a single cache line

-Case 2) The Objects which will be pushed and pulled are in 2 or more cache line.(They are more than 64 bytes)
+Case 2) The Objects which will be pushed and pulled are in 2 or more cache lines.(They are more than 64 bytes)

-In this post we will handle only Case 1 and give pointers how to handle case 2.There is no general solution for case 2.
+In this post we will handle only Case 1 and give pointers how to handle Case 2.There is no general solution for Case 2.
 It is usually context specific and requirement specific.

-First we will design the spsc queue is ancient way and then benchmark it later with atomics.At end using atomics we will create a queue which is faster than the general purpose boost spsc queue.
+First we will design the spsc queue in ancient way and then benchmark it later with atomics.At end using atomics we will create a queue which is faster than the general purpose boost spsc queue and then benchmark  3 queues

+1) Our Custom Queue with Locks
+2) Boost Lock Free Spsc
+3) Our Custom Queue with Atomics

-We will show with benchmark that atomic queue gives almost 2 times better latency the queue with locks and it is able to insert/remove 1 billions rows in 80% of time taken by the boost spsc queue.
+We will show with benchmark that atomic queue gives almost 2 times better latency than the queue with locks and 20% better performance as compared to Boost.

 First let us start simple we build a queue using mutexes plain old way.
 We have 2 pointers push and pop.Using mutexes we lock the entry into the push and pop functions.
-We use modulo operation since we need to reuse Queue like a circular buffer.(Almost similar to the way linux kernel manages the tcp packets and pushes them to user space .)
+We use modulo operation since we need to reuse Queue like a circular buffer.
 The push cursor has the index where the element will be inserted and pop has the index where it will be removed.We need to handle cases when queue is full or empty.
 This is a wait free queue  so it means if we are not able to push or pop we return immediately.